 - E.8.
 Land-won sand and gravel, particularly Poole Formation sand, is by far the highest proportion of the 'mix' of supply of aggregate for Bournemouth, Dorset and Poole.
-There was an increase in sales between 2013 and 2014 as shown in the table above, although in percentage terms the proportion of sand and gravel decreased between 2013 and 2014, partly reflecting the sharp increase in crushed rock sales.
-At 1.73 mt, sales in 2014 were in excess of both the ten year average figure of 1.57 mt and the three year average figure of 1.59 mt. - E.9.
-This increase in sales is likely to be a response to a general upturn in development in a strengthening economy.
+There was a decrease in sales between 2014 and 2015 as shown in the table above.
+At 1.5 mt, sales in 2015 were below both the ten year average figure of 1.55 mt and the three year average figure of 1.61 mt. - E.9.
+This decrease in sales may be a response to uncertainty in economic forecasts.
+It will also include the fact of decreasing production from some of the Poole Formation sand quarries, as reserves decline.
 It is also noted that the rate of housing completions, one possible measure of future demand, is likely to increase in the future although no sharp, short-term increases are expected.
-There are no other projects likely to lead to sharp, sudden changes in demand.
-If economic improvement continues, demand may continue to rise, although there is no certainty that the upturn in economic activity will continue.
-However, if the increased demand for aggregate incorporates a lag effect from the recent recession, with a number of unimplemented permissions being developed, then this higher level of demand may not be sustained. - E.10.
+There are no other projects likely to lead to sharp, sudden changes in demand. - E.10.
 Future sales will be met from existing permitted reserves together with the sites and areas to be identified and allocated through the emerging Mineral Sites Plan.
-If demand for land-won sand and gravel remains at a sustained high level then sales could remain above the 10 year average, provided there were no planning (or other) constraints (e.g. numbers of lorry movements) coming into play.
-Table 1 indicates that for land-won sand and gravel, in 2005 sales were 1.71 mt (mt) and in 2008 sales were 1.67 mt.
-These figures predate the recent recession and demonstrate that aggregate sales have reached this level when the economy is performing well and could potentially do so again if the demand was there.
-However, sales at this level would see the landbank reduce at a faster level and could trigger a review of the aggregates provision strategy of the 2014 Bournemouth, Dorset and Poole Minerals Strategy. - E.11.
-If sales continually exceed the 10 year average by a significant amount, the Mineral Planning Authority can either continue to use the 10 year average figure to estimate the size of the landbank and wait to see if the level of increase is maintained or falls off; or take more account of the most recent trends to determine the landbank, for example by adding a contingency figure to the 10 year average. - E.12.
+Since sales have shown a decline, rather than a continued increase, the Mineral Planning Authority is inclined to use the ten-year average to determine the landbank and to estimate likely future demand and reserve depletion. - E.11.
 All sources of aggregate demonstrate capacity for some increase in supply, should demand increase, and no sharp increases in demand are expected in the next year.
 In the longer term, there are adequate landbanks for sand and gravel and crushed rock.
 The emerging Mineral Sites Plan seeks to identify and allocate adequate new sites to maintain production and sales and allow for flexibility in the market.
+The Mineral Planning Authority has reasonable confidence that sites will be identified and permitted to maintain supply at the level of provision as set out in Policy AS1 of the 2014 Bournemouth, Dorset and Poole Minerals Strategy.
+If monitoring of supply shows that the identified need is unlikely to be delivered, it may become necessary to review the strategy/policies.

-If for some reason it proves impossible to maintain supply, the strategy for mineral provision will have to be re-visited.
-It is therefore considered that it is appropriate to continue to use the 10 year average figure, as set out in this Local Aggregates Assessment, to establish the size of the landbank and level of provision for both sand and gravel and crushed rock.
+E.12.
+It is therefore considered that it is appropriate at this time to continue to use the 10 year average figure of 1.55 mtpa as set out in this Local Aggregates Assessment, to establish the size of the landbank and level of provision for both sand and gravel and crushed rock.